ScriptSmith/insta-scrape/README.md

 Change pictureCount to the number of pictures you want to download, then press enter

-Now past the following code
+Now paste the following javascript:

 ```javascript
 var intervalID = window.setInterval(function() {